dd32/td-gh-ex/readme.txt

 Version 2.0.1
 * Added content layout excerpt to show full content if found excerpt empty
 * Added Separator  for Header Image and Site Details

+Version 2.0.2
+* Deleted the extra css in dark.css and fixed chrome issue